 In the Spotlight

-February is Heart Month.
-It is a time we celebrate Valentine's Day.
-Cards are exchanged, flowers sent and candy given.
-February is also a time to take your health to heart.
-Each year, about 600,000 people die from heart disease.
-Do not be counted in this year's numbers.
+February 14 is Valentine's Day.
+Sweethearts exchange cards, give candy, and send flowers.
+February is also Heart Month, a great time to take your health to heart.
+Each year, about 800,000 people die from heart disease.
 You have the power to reduce your risk of developing heart problems.
-Today, take a step for Heart Health.
-Each step you take to improve your health is a powerful action that can help your heart.
-The following are some simple tips to help start your journey to improve your heart health:
+You can start by taking five basic steps to improve your heart health.

 Heart disease is also called cardiovascular disease.
 It includes high blood pressure, stroke, heart attack, and coronary artery disease.
 Certain risk factors increase your chance of developing heart disease.
 Some risk factors you cannot control, such as your age, family, and gender.
 Risk factors you can control include diet, activity, cholesterol, blood pressure, and blood sugar.
 What you learn can help you be a better partner with your health care team.
-Talk with your health care team about changes you can make to help you reduce your risk and improve your heart health.
+Log in to Secure Messaging and talk with your health care team about changes you can make to help you reduce your risk and improve your heart health.

 Blood glucose: for high blood sugar, also known as diabetes